-The Power Quality Planning Guideline and the Standard for Transmission and Distribution and Planning are joint working documents with Ergon Energy that describes the planning requirements including with respect to power quality.
+The Network Performance Standard, Harmonic Allocation Guideline and the Standard for Transmission and Distribution Planning are joint working documents with Ergon Energy that describes the planning requirements including power quality.
 These guidelines apply to all supply and distribution planning activities associated with the network.

-10.4 Power Quality Performance in 2019-20
+10.4 Power Quality Performance 2020-21